About Sean Dietrich

-Sean Dietrich is a columnist, novelist, and stand-up storyteller known for his commentary on life in the American South.
-His work has appeared in Newsweek, Southern Living, Reader's Digest, Garden and Gun, The Tallahassee Democrat, the Birmingham News, The Mobile Press Register, and his column appears in newspapers throughout the U.S. He has authored fifteen books, he is the creator of the Sean of the South Podcast, and makes appearances on the Grand Ole Opry
+Sean Dietrich is a columnist, humorist, multi-instrumentalist, and stand-up storyteller known for his commentary on life in the American South.
+His work has appeared in Newsweek, Southern Living, Reader's Digest, Garden and Gun, and his column appears weekly in newspapers throughout the U.S. He has authored eighteen books and over four thousand columns.
+He makes appearances on the Grand Ole Opry, his work has been featured on the Today Show, and he's a really nice guy.

 Sean Dietrich

-As a child, I liked to write.
+As a child, all I ever wanted to do was write and play music.
 I filled up notebooks with tales of the high-seas, shameless vixens, and steamy scenarios combining both of the aforementioned.
 My fifth grade teacher found one of my notebooks and scanned through it.
 She told me I wrote with too many commas, and encouraged me to pursue a career in construction work.

 That, old, woman, never, liked, me.